akleszcz/web-dev-fun/section_6_same_origin_policy/notes/same_origin_policy.md

 http://localhost:8080/index.html.
 To be more precise, the object returned is a `WindowProxy` object:
 > ### Return value
 >
-> A `WindowProxy` object, which is basically a thin wrapper for the `Windo`w object representing the newly created window, and has all its features available.
+> A `WindowProxy` object, which is basically a thin wrapper for the `Window` object representing the newly created window, and has all its features available.
 If the window couldn't be opened, the returned value is instead `null`.
 The returned reference can be used to access properties and methods of the new window as long as it complies with Same-origin policy security requirements.

 [Source](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#return_value)